TrueFiEng/restless/restless/README.md

 ### `asAnyOf`

 This higher-order sanitizer accepts any value that is successfully sanitized through any of the sanitizers passed as an array argument.
 In case of multiple passing sanitizers, first one is used.
-A second argument that specifies an optional expected message can be provided.
+A second argument specifies expected message.

 ```javascript
 const sanitizer = asAnyOf([asNumber, asString], 'a string or a number')